vcokltfre/tutorial-old/content/tutorial/10-embeds.md

 ![Embed](/images/embed_1.png)

-But that's not a very interesting embed, there isn't much to it and it doesn't really display anythin useful.
+But that's not a very interesting embed, there isn't much to it and it doesn't really display anything useful.
 One way we can add more to it is by adding a description:

 ```py
 embed = discord.Embed(title="Hello, world!", description=":D")